CartoDB/documentation/app/content/carto-user-manual/tutorials/assessing-the-damages-of-la-palma-volcano.md

 2. Create a new CARTO organization.
 Check this [guide](../../overview/getting-started/) to get started.

 3. The first time that you access the Workspace, you will see a Welcome banner with links providing quick access to different actions to get you started with CARTO, like creating your first connection or your first map.
-By clicking the link in this banner, you can easily connect your data warehouse(s) to start using CARTO.

     ![Welcome banner Homepage first landing](/img/cloud-native-workspace/get-started/homepage_first_landing.png)